bguthrie/bguthrie.github.io/content/post/thoughtworks-and-the-invention-of-modern-software-engineering/index.md

 ## Acknowledgments

-I'm indebted to fellow alumni Jenny Wong, Eric Schoenfeld, and (your name here) for their feedback and comments on this article.
+I'm indebted to Jenny Wong, Eric Schoenfeld, Zoe Gagnon, Saager Mhatre, Simon Brunning, Jason Yip, Steven Deobald, Ian Cartwright, Mike McCormack and Mike Roberts for their feedback on this article.

 > Photo of Chicago's Aon Center, where Thoughtworks was (is?) headquartered, courtesy of [muzammilo](https://unsplash.com/@muzammilo) on [Unsplash](https://unsplash.com/).